 A great thing about the UK’s Amazon website is its content hierarchy.
 Even though they have a lot of content on the page, it doesn’t feel that overwhelming for users.
 In addition, placing an ad for payment or credit just above the cart is quite clever.

 On the downside, there are too many cross-sell carousels at the bottom.
 This is a bit risky as too many products can distract users before they arrive at the checkout.
-Also, if you take a look at the right column for suggested products, it has the same function as the one below the cart list – to motivate users to buy more.
+Also, if you take a look at the right column for suggested products, it has the same function like the one below the cart list – to motivate users to buy more.
 Repeating functions on the layout is a bit aggressive.

 Tesco was savvy to introduce the option of “substitutions” which can increase sales while ensuring a hassle-free shopping experience.
 With the simple and clear division of sections (list on the left, notifications on the top, summary on the right), users can navigate through the website with ease.